Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Numerical Examples and Practical Insights

 As discussed before, $\delta$-reliability is equivalent to worst-case (across all input patterns) error entropy, $h(\delta)$ (for $\delta\le 0.5$).
 Fig.~\ref{fig:targetEntropy} plots the limit of worst-case error entropy against different energy budgets.
 We observe that the tree graph has a better worst-case entropy bound than the line graph.

 Next, we study the individual boolean functions separately.
-The measure of performance we choose is conditional error entropy, $H(E|X_1, X_2, \ldots, X_n)$, where $E$ is the binary error variable and $\{X_i\}$ are binary input variables, as this also captures the effects of inputs on the error entropy.
+The performance measure we choose is conditional error entropy, $H(E|X_1, X_2, \ldots, X_n)$, where $E$ is the binary error variable and $\{X_i\}$ are binary input variables, as this also captures the effects of inputs on the error entropy.
 For each boolean function, we compute closed-form expressions for $H(E|X_1, X_2, \ldots, X_n)$ for both tree and line graphs in terms of $\epsilon_g$ for each gate.
 Then, we evaluate these omitted expressions for each energy (and hence $\epsilon_g$) allocation.

-For each boolean function, we study conditional error entropy for line graph under the heuristic allocation, conditional error entropy for tree under the heuristic allocation, and conditional error entropy for tree under uniform energy allocation.
-Note that the heuristic allocation gives uniform allocation for line graph.
+For each boolean function, we study conditional error entropy for line graph under the heuristic allocation, for tree under the heuristic allocation, and for tree under uniform energy allocation.
+Note that the heuristic allocation is uniform for line graph.

 Fig.~\ref{fig:ANDperf} plots the conditional error entropy again energy budget for conjunction.
-We observe that the tree graph with heuristic energy allocation performs better than line graph with heuristic energy allocation (which is also uniform allocation).
+We observe that the tree graph with heuristic energy allocation performs better than line graph with heuristic energy allocation (uniform allocation).
 We also observe that tree graph with uniform energy allocation has a better error performance than line graph.
-From these one may argue that for conjunction a tree graph is more reliable than a line graph.
+For conjunction, a tree graph is more reliable than a line graph.

 But the same argument is not true for disjunction.
 In Fig.~\ref{fig:ORperf} we see that tree graph with uniform energy allocation has a worse error performance than line graph.
 But, tree graph with heuristic energy allocation performs better than line graph with heuristic energy allocation.
 In both conjunction and disjunction circuits we observe that the heuristic energy allocation for tree graphs perform better (by 15--18\%) than uniform energy allocation.